Data overages and security threats – your complete guide to controlling employee mobile usage

 Incoming alerts and messages distract employees’ flow of concentration and decreases productivity.
 However, this common annoyance becomes a more serious problem if employees are racking up data overages and you are responsible for the expenses.
 What’s more, you know that the problem will only get worse when 5G arrives due to faster download speeds.
 So, what mobile usage and data management options are out there you wonder?

 Perhaps you have considered contacting your operator to set a cap on data mobile usage.
 A ‘4 GB maximum per device…easy, problem solved’ you say to yourself.
 However, this method opens itself up to a host of problems.
 For example, what if your employees are using data roaming overseas and reach their data limit?
 Consequently, they can’t access their business emails and related applications.
 Or, what about the security risk of employees visiting sketchy or even dangerous websites?
 You know that cyber attacks are becoming more regular on mobile devices and are concerned about sensitive company information being stolen.
-Realising that this option only solves half the problem, you go back to the drawing board…
+Realizing that this option only solves half the problem, you go back to the drawing board…

 Data Pool Plan

 It is at this point that someone suggests a pooled data plan.
-You investigate deeper, and discover an attractive 1 terabyte plan that all employees can share.
+You investigate deeper and discover an attractive 1 terabyte plan that all employees can share.
 But how do you divide this terabyte equally and ensure that a particular employee isn’t munching up all the data?
-Aside from overages, what about the risk of cyber attacks when cellular browsing and controlling what websites your employees visits?
+Aside from overages, what about the risk of cyberattacks when cellular browsing and controlling what websites your employees visits?
 Over four hundred companies per day are targeted by phishing scams, and malware attacks costs a company $2.4m on average.
 Again, you remember that your carrier won’t be able to monitor threats and prevent cyber attacks.
 Now you’re back to square one…

 Mobile Device Management System